tidyverse/tidyups/001-tidyup-process.md

     and whether or not to keep reading.

 -   **Motivation**.
 What are we doing now and why does it need to change?

--   **Solution.** proposed solution(s).
+This can be long of short depending on the “obviousness” of the problem, how much work is needed to fix it, and whether or not the solution will require breaking changes.

+-   **Solution.** A description of the proposed solution, or solutions if there are multiple to consider.
+There should be enough detail to guide an implementation.
+Break this up into subsections in whatever way makes sense for the proposal.

+-   **Open issues**: While proposal is in process, record open issues that require further discussion.

 -   **Alternatives**.
 Why was this solution picked?
-What other solutions were considered.
-If discussion generates major changes, move the previous approach here.
+What other solutions were considered?
+If discussion generates major changes, describe previous approaches here.

--   **Reference implementation**. once status is accepted, link to PR.
+-   **Reference implementation**.
+Once available, provide a link to any PR (or PRs) that implement the proposal.

--   **Open issues**: While proposal is in process, record open issues that don’t yet have solutions.

 -   **Backwards compatibility**.
 What implications does this change have for backward compatibility?
 How can any negative affects be ameliorated?

--   **How to teach**
+-   **How to teach.** If the change is likely to affect user code, include a section briefly discussing how and when to teach.

 ### Scope